DevExpress-Examples/integrate-devextreme-javascript-html-editor-into-winforms-app/README.md

 - UI Customization
 - Light/Dark Themes

-> Note
+> **NOTE**
 > - Using DevExpress JavaScript HTML Editor within your desktop application requires an active [DevExtreme license](https://www.devexpress.com/buy/js/).
 > - The DevExtreme HTML Editor does not support all HTML-related features and tags ([read about limitations](https://js.devexpress.com/Angular/Documentation/Guide/UI_Components/HtmlEditor/Overview/)).

 The example also implements the following: